 1. Create a dedicated bed.
 You will be asking a high level of production from your cutting garden, which means you will want to feed and water these plants more frequently.
 Therefore it is convenient to have your cut flowers in their own bed.

 2. Plant in rows rather than clusters.
-This gives your flowers enough room to “eat” and “drink” heavily—after all, it takes a lot of energy to create bloom after bloom!
+This gives your flowers enough room to “eat” and “drink” heavily—it takes a lot of energy to create bloom after bloom.

 3. Stagger your plantings for continuous bloom production.